 NENHP Ranking: Not listed

-Broods/Flight Times: Likely single brooded here, flying from June into July
+Broods/Flight Times: Double brooded in the southeast (early and late summer), possibly single brooded northward flying from June into July.

 Habitat: In/near deciduous woodlands.